 To add a bonus level of complexity, this also includes channels that are not under the direct control of the company, such as review websites, social influencers, secondary markets, etc.

 Management: The internal practice of purposefully measuring and progressively improving the product experience of buyers.
-We believe the foundation of every great buying experience is trust.
+This includes the people, processes, and technologies involved in managing product data and assets.
+We know that the foundation of every great buying experience is trust.
 When a buyer trusts their product experience, they can confidently say:

 • I can find the information I seek (availability)